tmecklem/realtime-web/slides/index.md

 Any embedded devs?
 Ok good or uh-oh.

-Have to spend the first 30 mintues of the talk arguing about what real-time means.
+Have to spend the first 30 minutes of the talk arguing about what real-time means.
 To be clear, this talk is about building web apps that adapt to data that changes in real-time, not building hard real time software for specialty hardware and operating systems.
 If you're here for that, you'll find that despite my IoT experience I'm woefully unprepared for that battle.